deanmalmgren/flo/README.md

 them piece by piece after the entire workflow has been written the first time.

-This package is deliberately intended to help users write small, but compact workflow prototypes using whatever tools they prefer (R, pandas, scipy, hadoop) but with the explicit goal of encouraging users to write small scripts that produce intermediate output.

-The goal of this project is to make it easy to quickly *develop* data workflows with any tool set you want --- pandas, R, matlab, scipy, hadoop, etc. The goal here is not to provide a substitute for these tools, but rather to be the glue that sticks them together.
+This package is deliberately designed to help users write small, but compact workflow prototypes using whatever tools they prefer --- R, pandas, scipy, hadoop.
+The goal here is not to provide a substitute for these tools, but rather to be the glue that sticks them together.

 ### quick start